volkrunX/WordleRECREATION/README.md

 # WordleR
-hello this is the first think i made dont judge
+hello this is the first thing i made dont judge
 ## INSTRUCTIONS
-dont use IDLE because colorama dosent work in it, just use command promopt or etc.																																											write a 5 letter word genius
+dont use IDLE because colorama dosent work in it, just use command prompt or etc.																																											write a 5 letter word genius